queryquarry

 request_contactAInspect

 Reach out to one candidate.
 You identify yourself (your name + company, from your account); the candidate is notified and decides.
-If they express interest, your account email + a unique code are shared with them and they reach out to you directly — their identity stays private until they choose to.
+If they accept, you receive an EMAIL with their contact, their message, and a unique verification code — their identity stays private until they choose to share it.
 METERED (counts toward your contact limit) and requires a prior get_candidate for this resume.
-One active offer per candidate; respect declines.
-Poll get_contact to see if they marked interest.
+One active offer per candidate; respect declines. get_contact also shows the status any time.

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?